 CARTAC like all of the Fund’s RTACs, combines local expertise and on-the-ground capacity building with strategic advice from IMF headquarters.
 All technical assistance (TA) is integrated into the IMF’s lending and surveillance operations, and coordinated with other IMF TA as well as that of other providers.
 All TA is backstopped by IMF headquarters, ensuring quality and consistency of policy advice.

 – Undertake diagnostic work to identify and design measures needed to strengthen specific aspects of economic and financial governance;

 – Prepare detailed plans, and assist in the implementation of those plans;

 – Review proposals or assessments by governments or other donors for consistency with internationally agreed standards;

 – Provide hands-on technical advice and training either by the centre’s own advisers or by specially contracted CARTAC consultants;

 – Organize training courses, seminars, workshops and the dissemination of best practices;

 – Arrange professional attachments for skills enhancement and development.

-CARTAC provides technical assistance in five core areas:
+CARTAC provides technical assistance in six core areas:

 – Public Finance Management: enhance budget execution, expenditure control, and revenue collection monitoring; reform treasury systems and upgrade cash and debt management procedures; modernization of financial accounts and reporting; implementation of GFS financial statistics classification; formulation of modern financial management legislation; overall strengthening of human and institutional capacity within Ministries of Finance and revenue collecting organizations.